nachocaru/xaprb.com/content/blog/2007-05-03-innotop-142-released.md

 *   Combine V, G and S modes into S mode, with v, g, and s hot-keys
 *   Let DBD driver read MySQL option files; permit connections without user/pass/etc
     *   Compile SQL-like expressions into Perl subroutines; eliminate need to know Perl
-        *   Do not save all config data to config file, only save user&#8217;s customizations
+        *   Do not save all config data to config file, only save user's customizations
         *   Rewritten and improved command-line option handling
         *   Added &#8211;count, &#8211;delay, and other command-line options to support run-and-exit operation
             *   Improve built-in variable sets